 Every semester, each student is required to have academic advising.
 Dr. Chuck Hodell is the Academic Advisor for all students enrolled in the ISD Graduate Program.
 He can be contacted at Hodell@umbc.edu.
 Students should use the Academic Advising Form to submit to Dr. Hodell.
+It may take 7 - 10 days to review and approve an advising form during times of high volume.
 Below are instructions on completing the form.

 Advising is designed to make sure each student is completing the program in a timely and efficient manner.
 It is also required before a student is given authorization to register for the next semester.

 When a student is initially admitted into the program, the student should contact Dr. Hodell for advising.
 Prior to every advising session each student is to complete the Academic Advising Form and return it to Dr. Hodell at email@example.com.

 - Complete the General Information section completely